Underage Drinking & Drug Lawyer in Raleigh, NC

 You may be aware of first-time offender programs which may allow for certain drug crime charges to be dismissed.
 While there are many circumstances in which this can be an excellent option, it is important to remember that this is not best for every single case.

 This option is a one-time-only opportunity, and if you have a legitimate legal case to defend yourself against the charge, that may be worth pursuing.
+If you or your child has been charged with underage drinking or drug use, contact the Raleigh juvenile crime lawyer at Cotten Law Firm, PLLC.

 “Great firm to deal with and Jeremy contacted me with results through email and text, had ticket reduced to equipment failure.”- Ron